23/node-23video/README.md

 ## Using the command-line interface for Node.js

-The library comes with `./23video` a command-line interface (CLI) for The 23 Video API.
+The library comes with `./23video` a command-line interface (CLI) for The TwentyThree API.
 Like the library itself, the CLI does open API requests, signed request and can handle token exchange or login.

 Open requests without signatures